Saracen Horse Feeds home page Go to the menu

 Equi-Jewel® is a highly digestible, pelleted rice bran supplement that is very effective at adding condition and topline, however it does not contain a full spectrum of vitamins and minerals and is a conditioning supplement.
 Equi-Jewel® is naturally high in oil and is a versatile and concentrated source of energy for horses of all ages and activity levels.

 If you are unsure of whether your feed is suitable for your horse or pony, then never be afraid to ask!
-Saracen Horse Feeds have an experience team of people to support you so call us on: 01622 718487
+Saracen Horse Feeds have an experienced team of people to support you so call us on: 01622 718487

 Download a PDF of this fact sheet for future reference.